VCTLabs/bandit-report-artifacts/README.md

 This <a href="https://github.com/features/actions">GitHub Action</a> runs
-bandit checks on your code and annotates the interested lines with the reported issues.
+bandit checks on your code and annotates the workflow with any reported issues.

-The action is run in the workflow
+The action is run in the workflow:

 ![](assets/screenshot-jobs.png)